Brazilian jiu-jitsu: Chokes

-Chokes are common forms of submission.
-In BJJ, the chokes that are used put pressure on the carotid arteries, and may also apply pressure to the nerve baroreceptors in the neck.
-This kind of choke is very fast acting (if done properly) with victims typically losing consciousness in around 3–5 seconds.
-In contrast, an air choke (involving constriction of the windpipe) can take up to two minutes, depending on how long the person can hold their breath, and may cause serious damage to the throat.
+In BJJ, strangles are used to put pressure on the carotid arteries, and may also apply pressure to the nerve baroreceptors in the neck.
+This kind of strangle is very fast acting (if done properly) with victims typically losing consciousness in a matter of seconds.

+In contrast, some techniques function as an air choke (involving constriction of the windpipe), such as an Ezekiel choke or Sode guruma jime.
+Many techniques can, in effect, be a choke or a strangle (or both) depending on how they are applied.

-Chokes include rear-naked choke, bow and arrow choke, triangle, Guillotine choke, sleeve choke (or Ezekiel choke), cross collar choke (or X choke), baseball choke, Clock choke, D'Arce choke, Anaconda choke, Arm triangle choke, north–south choke, crucifix choke, Gogoplata, loop choke, lapel half nelson choke, and others.
+Strangles include rear-naked choke, bow-and-arrow choke, triangle, Guillotine choke, sleeve choke (or Ezekiel choke), cross collar choke (or X choke), baseball choke, Clock choke, D'Arce choke, Anaconda choke, Arm triangle choke, north–south choke, crucifix choke, gogoplata, loop choke, lapel half nelson choke, and others.

 Uniform

-The Brazilian jiu-jitsu practitioner's uniform commonly referred to as gi or kimono is similar to a judogi, but with slight differences in the dimensions and often made of lighter material with tighter cuffs on the pants and jacket.
+The Brazilian jiu-jitsu practitioner's uniform is commonly referred to as gi or kimono is similar to a judogi, but with slight differences in the dimensions and often made of lighter material with tighter cuffs on the pants and jacket.
 This allows the practitioner to benefit from a closer fit, providing less material for an opponent to manipulate.
-Traditionally, to be promoted in Brazilian jiu-jitsu, the wearing of the Jiu-Jitsu gi while training is a requirement.
-Recently with the growing popularity of "no-gi" Brazilian Jiu-Jitsu the practice of giving out belts to no-gi practitioners (e.g., Rolles Gracie awarding Rashad Evans a black belt) has become more common.
+Traditionally, to be promoted in Brazilian jiu-jitsu, the wearing of the jiu-jitsu gi while training is a requirement.
+Recently with the growing popularity of "no-gi" Brazilian jiu-jitsu has the practice of giving out belts to no-gi practitioners (e.g., Rolles Gracie awarding Rashad Evans a black belt) has become more common.

 There are certain differences between gi jiu-jitsu and "no-gi" jiu-jitsu.
 In gi jiu-jitsu one can grip an opponent's uniform, using it to submit or advance position.
 There are a number of submissions that are specific to the gi, such as the "Loop choke", "Collar choke", and others.
 A specific set of rules to guide no-gi competitions is issued by the IBJJF, but there may be variation in the set of rules applied in each competition.
 By IBJJF rules uniform grips are not permitted in "no-gi" jiu-jitsu.
+BJJ athletes who practice no-gi usually wear a rash guard and MMA shorts with spats underneath.